Children's Services Act 1996 (review)

-You must make your application within 30 days from the day on which you are notified of the decision or internal review decision.
+You must make your application within 30 days from the date you were notified of the decision or internal review decision.

-VCAT cannot extend the time to apply for internal review of decisions.
+VCAT can't extend the time to apply for internal review of decisions.

 You may be able to apply for an extension to this time limit for a review of all other decisions.

 - confirm the original decision, in which case the original decision will stand

 - amend the decision